 Overcome Your Addiction Once and For All At New Directions for Women

 At New Directions for Women, we know how soul-crushing it can be to relapse after attending addiction treatment.
-That’s why we provide all of our patients with a wide variety of aftercare treatment services.
-For example, we offer chronic relapse prevention planning for our patients.
+That’s why we provide all of our clients with a wide variety of aftercare treatment services.
+For example, we offer chronic relapse prevention planning for our clients.

-We also offer any patients who need help transitioning back into the real world the opportunity to stay in our intensive sober living for women community.
-We even go out of our way to provide our alumnae patients with an active alumnae association.
-That way our alumnae patients can maintain a network of support while in addiction recovery.
+We also offer any clients who need help transitioning back into the real world the opportunity to stay in our intensive sober living for women community.
+We even go out of our way to provide our alumnae clients with an active alumnae association.
+That way our alumnae clients can maintain a network of support while in addiction recovery.

 Here at New Directions for Women, we know that women are often what keeps the family household running.
 That’s why we provided a women-centric addiction treatment center.
 To support women, children, and families while they are in recovery for addiction.